camilova/activerecord-update-by-case/README.md

 - Any key on the first level will be an `attribute` of the `model` to be updated.
 - Inside any first level's keys nest a new hash with **one** key that will be the comparison field for the cases.
-- Any pair of key|value inside the comparison field hash will be the case and the value to update for each case.
+- Any pair of `key: value` inside the comparison field hash will be the case and the value to update for each case.

 ### Example of Cases Hash